yashv373/RTL/learnings/page1.md

   example :
 DUT --> out=in;  ///// in TB --> we do out=1'b1; that is like the port "out" is being driven by two separate ports, and is not allowed.
 ---
-- $ monitor, is only able to the change in values for a port, if the stimulus given at
+- $ monitor, is only able to the change in values for a port, if the stimulus given at 2 consecutive time points